About this scheme

 - Target identification proposals based solely on the use of gene silencing or editing methods in commercially available tumour cell lines

-- Preclinical development studies to initiate clinical trials (e.g. bulk synthesis/manufacture to GMP, toxicology to GCP)
+- Preclinical development studies to initiate clinical trials (eg, bulk synthesis/manufacture to Good Manufacturing Practice, toxicology to Good Clinical Practice)

-Our Therapeutic Catalyst is designed to support exploratory drug discovery efforts to validate and de-risk targets and technologies and position them for onward investment and progression.
-As a researcher, it means that you have the potential to take your idea from bench to patients with a single funder and partner.
+The Therapeutic Catalyst supports exploratory drug discovery efforts to validate and de-risk targets and technologies and position them for onward investment and progression.
+This provides you with the opportunity to take your research idea from bench to patients with a single funder and partner.

 Successful projects will receive up to £250k for up to 18 months.